SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

  * **The Site Trend chart** shows a graph that depicts your site storage usage over time in the last 180 days.
  * **The Site Storage Usage tile** on the right side shows the percentage of used storage out of the total number of available storage for your site.
+* **The File Type tile** that shows a chart and list of the types of files in your site and the amount of storage each files takes up.
+* **The File Version Cleanup tile** shows the amount of space you can free up by cleaning up the outdated versions of the site.

 The following data will be displayed in the columns: